 The State Council issued an Opinion on Supervising After-School Tutoring Institutions on August 22, 2018, which provided various guidance on regulating after-school tutoring institutions that target primary and secondary school students (the "State Council Circular 80").
 The State Council Circular 80 provides for the standardization of approval and registration of after-school tutoring institutions, and requires relevant governmental authorities to conduct special administration strengthening regulations on after-school tutoring institutions.
 The State Council Circular 80 specifies operating requirements that after-school tutoring institutions must meet.
-Such requirements include, among other things, that (i) the average available-for-use area per student within the same training hours shall be no less than three square meters, (ii) private school shall purchase safety insurance for training participants, and (iii) no in-service school teachers shall be hired by after-school tutoring institutions and all the teachers for Chinese, math, English, physics, chemistry and biology courses in after-school tutoring institutions shall obtain relevant teaching qualifications.
+Such requirements include, among other things, that after-school tutoring institutions are required to (i) have a fixed training premise that conforms to specified safety criteria, with an average area per student of no less than three square meters during the applicable training period; (ii) comply with relevant fire safety, environmental protection, hygiene, food operation and other specified requirements; (iii) purchase personal safety insurance for students to reduce safety risks; and (iv) not hire teachers who are working concurrently in primary or secondary schools, and teachers for tutoring in academic subjects such as English are required to have the corresponding teaching qualifications.
+After-school tutoring institutions are prohibited from carrying out exam-oriented training, training that goes beyond the school syllabus, training in advance of the corresponding school schedule and any training activities associated with student admission, nor shall they organize any level test, rank examination or competition on academic subjects for primary and secondary students.
+According to State Council Circular 80, extracurricular training institutions are also required to disclose and file relevant information, including their training content, schedule, targeted students and school timetable to the relevant education authority, and their training classes may not end later than 8:30pm each day.
+After-school tutoring institutions can only collect in advance fees for courses spanning three months or shorter.
+Additionally, State Council Circular 80 requests that competent local authorities formulate relevant local standards for after-school tutoring institutions within their administrative area.